talves/advent-of-code-2023/day-12/README.md

 DO NOT USE!!!
 Note: Although this version is running and very efficent, it's very messy and just a proof of concept.

-There is a mixture of solutions working although one of them has an issue at the moment and producing the incorrect answer.
+There is a mixture of solutions working although one of them has an issue at the moment and producing the errors with problem lines.

 HINT to myself: Rewrite!!!
-Use the pattern method to get correct line combinations. (last incorrect: 212288583028 (unknown start removed))
+Use the pattern method to get correct line combinations. (last incorrect: 212843766668 (unknown start removed))